 “Crikey!
 You barmy yobs are turning everything pear-shaped.
 I’ll leave willingly before I’m taken prisoner.”

 I put down the popcorn and scamper out of the tent.
 “Hey, wait a second.
 This gives me an idea.”

 “To take me prisoner?
 I rather like that.”

-Thirty minutes later Donovan, Christopher, Eric and I have rearranged the furniture and constructed three forts in a semi-circle around the fireplace.
+Thirty minutes later Donovan, Christopher, Eric, and I have rearranged the furniture and constructed three forts in a semi-circle around the fireplace.
 Eric and Donovan build a roaring fire as I place a sign on each tent: Ft.
-Yank, adorned with a 13 star flag, Ft.
-Lobsterback sports a Union Jack, and Ft.
-Freedom has what I think is a fifty-dot flag.
+Yank, decorated with a 13 star flag, Ft.
+Lobsterback, which sports a Union Jack, and Ft.
+Freedom, which has what I think is a fifty-dot flag.
 “What’s with the artwork?”
-Christopher asks as I attach the signs to the chairs that block off the forts.
+Christopher asks as I attach the signs to chairs that block off the forts.